sajibsrs/php-design-patterns/creational/builder.md

 ```

 #### Improvement:
-`BookDirector` builds different books from the same builder class.
+`BookDirector` builds different books from the same `BookBuilder` class.
 That helps to hide complex building process and reduce repetitive works.

 ```php
 class BookDirector {